 - Final Words

 In a CIF agreement, the seller also has to take a minimum insurance cover.
 Because in CIF, the insurance of the consignment till it reaches the destination port is also the responsibility of the seller.
-And therefore he needs to take insurance for the goods and pay for it, at least for the invoice value (minimum).
-If the buyer wishes for extra cover, he or she needs to convey and get approval from the seller.
+And therefore, he needs to take insurance for the goods and pay for it, at least for the invoice value (minimum).
+If the buyer wishes for extra cover, they need to convey and get approval from the seller.
 Or make their own arrangements.

 Minor Change in CIF from 2010 to 2020

 Incoterms 2020 made some changes to the CIF terms for the insurance.
 It increased the scope of insurance for the sellers.
 The 2020 update requires sellers to take more comprehensive insurance than they were required to take under Incoterms 2010.

 In a CIF agreement, the seller usually bears the following costs: terminal charges, clearing charges, customs charges, loading charges, ocean freight charges, insurance charges, paying for the maintenance of cargo, paying the agent for managing the logistics, inland transit, pre-shipment inspection, if any, and more.

 On the other hand, the buyer generally bears the following costs: unloading charges at the port of destination, import duty and taxes, inspection cost for import clearance, transporting the cargo at the final destination, and other similar costs.

 The CIF agreement is usable only when transporting goods by sea or inland waterway.
 Usually, the seller goes for this agreement if they have direct access to the ship.
 This makes it comparatively easier for the seller to load the cargo onto the vessel.